Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: Ginzburg-Landau analysis.

-This is the change of the density of magnetisation as we approach the surface.
-We can now address the question whether the onset of ferroelectricity is possible due to the existence of this surface which results in the change of the magnetisation.
+We now address the question whether the onset of ferroelectricity is possible due to the existence of this surface which results in the change of the magnetisation.
 The physical argument is that as the inversion symmetry is broken due to the surface, the onset of multiferroic behavior is possible.
-The free energy expansion of the surface magnetism, leads to the same equation for both a ferromagnet or an antiferromagnet \cite{Mills}.

-The free energy is supplemented by two terms, one is due to the coupling between magnetisation density and local electric polarisation {\bf p} and another one which is the electronic part of the free energy that depends only on the local electric polarisation.
-Since we are interested in systems where the magnetic order is the primary one and it exists in the absence of electric polarisation, the second term is sufficient to be quadratic in {\bf p}.
+The free energy is supplemented by a term due to the coupling between magnetization and electric polarization {\bf p} and a term which is the electronic part of the free energy that depends only on {\bf p}.
+Since we are interested in systems where the magnetic order is the primary one, the second term is sufficient to be quadratic in {\bf p}.
+The free energy reads:

 Note that, in the case of collinear magnetic structure the term proportional to $\gamma$ is non-zero, while the term proportional to $\gamma'$ (a Lifshitz invariant for cubic lattice) is zero.
-Therefore the two added terms read:

-Taking the dielectric susceptibility as constant and using $m(z)$ as the magnetic order parameter, then the minimisation with respect to the polarisation $p(z)$ results in:
+Taking the dielectric susceptibility as constant and using $m(z)$ as the magnetic order parameter, then the minimisation with respect to $p(z)$ results in: